 - Anything unusual that happened that needs more investigation because it might result in a more serious incident.

-A very simple SnapCharT® to make a decision like this is shown below.
+A very simple SnapCharT® Diagram to make that decision is shown below.

-Second, the pothole had been reported four weeks ago and no action had been taken.
-Delayed maintenance on a potential safety issue could cause a more serious incident.
+Second, the pothole had been reported four weeks ago, and no action had been taken.
+Delayed maintenance on a safety issue could potentially cause a more serious incident.